 Doing so makes the water pump and the fan speed up, which draws more liquid and air through the radiator.
 The increased air and liquid circulation helps cool things off.

 In stop-and-go traffic, crawl along slowly, on little more than an idle, rather than moving up and then braking repeatedly.
 Brake drag increases the load on the engine and makes it heat up.
 If traffic is crawling, move up only when the gap between you and the vehicle in front of you gets too large.

 5.)
-If you think that your vehicle is about to boil over, drive to the left-hand side of the road, open the bonnet, and sit there until things cool off.
+If you think that your vehicle is about to boil, drive to the left-hand side of the road, open the bonnet, and sit there until things cool off.

-Remember, don’t open the radiator cap under these circumstances, and if your engine has boiled over, don’t add water until the engine is quite cool again.
+Remember, don’t open the radiator cap under these circumstances, and if your engine has boiled, don’t add water until the engine is quite cool again.